 Tying it all together is Bifrost.
 Bifrost is a set of agents, defined in Hugin, that can use the agentic framework and external LLMs to reason about and learn how to combine the capabilities of Asgard and Mimir.

-With the use of symbolic reasoning, numerical simulations, computational algebraric methods and the foundational dynamical systems model of Mimir, Bifrost agents are able to combine formal syntactical reasoning, systems generation and numerical simulations to solve complex dynamical systems tasks.
+With the use of symbolic reasoning, numerical simulations, computational algebraic methods and the foundational dynamical systems model of Mimir, Bifrost agents are able to combine formal syntactical reasoning, systems generation and numerical simulations to solve complex dynamical systems tasks.

 Capabilities

 With these components we can solve a number of important challenges in modelling and reasoning about complex real-life systems.
+Because every model is an explicit, typed object rather than a black box, the results are structured, composable and verifiable by construction — the model is the explanation.

 Finding and fitting models to observed data